leoniv/ass_launcher/README.en.md

 ```

-### Trouble with x86_64 standalone OLE servers `v83c.Application` and `v83.Application`
+### Trouble with x86_64 local OLE servers `v83c.Application` and `v83.Application`

-On theory, architecture of standalone OLE server isn't important for using them
+On theory, architecture of local OLE server isn't important for using them
 in various Ruby architectures.

 But it only theory.
 While in the run [exaples](examples/) in the `i386` Ruby
-with `x86_64` standalone 1C OLE observes the unexpected behavior of 1C OLE
+with `x86_64` local 1C OLE observes the unexpected behavior of 1C OLE
 servers like a errors while to connect to information base:

 ```